teomyth/contexify/docs-site/docs/api/overview.md

 - [BindingFilter](./interfaces.md#bindingfilter) - Represents a function that filters bindings
 - [BindingComparator](./interfaces.md#bindingcomparator) - Represents a function that compares bindings

-## Examples
+## Usage Examples

-For practical examples of using the Contexify API, see the [API Usage Examples](./examples.md) page.
+For practical examples of using the Contexify API, see the [API Usage Examples](./usage-examples.md) page.
 This page provides a variety of examples that demonstrate how to use the API in real-world scenarios.

+## Related Resources

+To learn how to use Contexify effectively in your applications, see the [Best Practices](/docs/best-practices) section.
+This section provides guidance on application architecture, dependency injection, and advanced patterns.

 ## For More Information